Halle Berry Stuns In An Ultra-Sheer Gown From The Waist Down

 Halle is known for her incredibly sexy body in addition to her great acting.
 The Oscar-winning actress wore a short Zuhair Murad dress for the Golden Globe Awards a few weeks ago.
 The dress had bell sleeves, a plunging neckline, and detailed lacing.
 It was also sheer and had just enough lace to leave something to the imagination.

-InStyle reported in August that Halle Berry many top fashion labels have been in her fashion arsenal that includes such as Versace, Dolce & Gabbana, and Helmut Lang.
+InStyle reported in August that Halle Berry’s many top fashion labels have been in her fashion arsenal that includes such as Versace, Dolce & Gabbana, and Helmut Lang.
 Her stylist, Lindsay Flores, told the magazine that when going over designs with the Catwoman star on what to wear, they “blast music, try on clothes, and have a good time getting her dressed.”
 They usually decide on “what feels good in the moment.”

 Halle is just one of those women who can wear anything and look incredible in it.
 With one of the most enviable figures in Hollywood is stands to reason she can pull it off.